Malyaban1102/Book-Management-System/README.md

 # Overview
-A RESTful API service built using Spring Boot to manage Digital Library Book  while using PostgreSQL to persist the data.
+A RESTful API service built using Spring Boot to manage Digital Library Book's  while using PostgreSQL to persist the data.

 # Features
 * Book management: